NI Grammar School Admission criteria for

 ENROLMENT NO: 1300

 Lagan College is an integrated, all-ability, co-educational school.
-In response to the Covid-19 Pandemic, it has an all-ability entry for 2021 only.
+In response to the Covid-19 Pandemic, it has an all-ability entry for 2022.

 Important Parent(s)/Carer(s) Information

-Ordinarily, Lagan College has used the outcome of AQE or GL Assessment as part of our Admissions Policy, Stage I Grammar entry, representing 35% of our annual intake of 200 children each year.
-The recent Covid 19 pandemic has had a major impact on all our lives, including all P7 children, who were absent from school between March 2020 and June 2020, with continued uncertainty at present about their school provision set against a backdrop of continued world pandemic.
+Prior to the two Covid disrupted school years, Lagan College used the outcome of AQE or GL Assessment as part of our Admissions Policy, Stage I Grammar entry, representing 35% of our annual intake of children each year.
+The continued Covid 19 pandemic has had a major impact on all our lives, including all P7 children, who were absent from school between January 2021 and April 2021, with continued disruption at present to some P7 students.

-In response to these exceptional circumstances, Lagan College’s Board of Governors has decided for one exceptional year only, not to accept any form of academic selection as part of its Transfer Process 2021.
+In response to these exceptional circumstances, Lagan College’s Board of Governors has decided for a further exceptional year, not to accept any form of academic selection as part of its Transfer Process 2022.

 We wish to assure all parent(s)/carer(s) that as an all ability school, we will continue to care for and meet the needs of children of all abilities, at a learning pace that is appropriate to help each individual child flourish and achieve their potential.
 On entry into the College students will be streamed using information supplied by their parent(s)/carer(s) and Primary School.